Non-governmental organisations, development and change

 Method of assessment

 One two-hour examination which will constitute 60% of the final mark, with the remaining 40% consisting of marks from an assessed essay of no more than 4000 words.
-Resubmission of coursework regulations apply to this course.
+Resubmission of coursework regulations apply to this module.